Rapidly deploying on-device eye tracking by distilling visual foundation models: Extended Results

 \subsection{Extended VFM Linear probing Analysis}

 In \cref{fig:motivation.overview} and \cref{tab:results.main}, we presented linear probing analysis on the DINOv3 family VFMs.
 We report the full EU table in \cref{tab:extended.linear}.
-ViT-H+, the largest evaluated model in the DINOv3 family with 840M parameters has the best performance, but it still under performs our on-device model with 256K parameters.
+ViT-H+, the largest evaluated model in the DINOv3 family with 840M parameters, has the best performance, but it still underperforms our on-device model with 256K parameters.
 An extended \cref{fig:motivation.overview} with E75U75 and E90U90 is shown in \cref{fig:supp.full_teaser}.
-The observations that motivate \themethod{} from \cref{fig:motivation.overview} generalizes across E75U75 and E90U90 metrics.
+The observations that motivate \themethod{} from \cref{fig:motivation.overview} generalize across E75U75 and E90U90 metrics.